rgrempel/elm-route-url/examples/elm-architecture-tutorial/README.md

 *   Try playing with the other examples.
 I've hooked up most of the state with the URL -- it's actually a bit more than I might do in a real app.

+So, I hope that helps get you started.